antononcube/MathematicaVsR/Projects/DeepLearningExamples/README.md

   - The slideshow is part of [Sebastian Bodenstein's presentation at Wolfram U](http://www.wolfram.com/broadcast/video.php?c=442&v=2173).
   *(It was separated/extracted for clarity and convenience during the meetup presentation.)*

+- Recording of the presentation at YouTube: [ORLMLDS Deep learning series (2): "Using Keras with R (... and MXNet with WL)"](https://youtu.be/AidENXetn3o).

 ## The big picture

 Deep learning can be used for both supervised and unsupervised learning.